swistak-codes/binary-search/README.md

 # Binary search

 Repository with code for [blog](https://swistak.codes) entry about binary search and other search methods in list structure.
+You can find whole article here: https://swistak.codes/wyszukiwanie-w-listach/

 Comments are in Polish, since blog article is also in Polish.